Updated: March 21, 2022

 - Fitness and Lifestyle (personal trainer, life coach, etc.)

 Also, there has been mixed feedback regarding the pick-up and delivery of goods.
 With most logistics companies being fully-booked, I’ve seen several rants on social media about wrong, lost, and delayed deliveries.
 Perhaps you can offer a better alternative, particularly on:

 - Food and grocery delivery

 - Health supplies delivery (medicines, equipment, etc.)

 - Home-service barber / salon

 - Work-from-home and outsourcing agency

-I’m very sure that there are many other good business ideas out there that would do well during this challenging times, and even beyond when we start to live our “new normal”.
+I’m very sure that there are many other good business ideas out there that would do well during these challenging times, and even beyond when we start to live our “new normal”.

-Again, they key is to consider the 3 questions above, so you may discover that profitable business opportunity.
+Again, the key is to consider the 3 questions above, so you may discover that profitable business opportunity.
 Good luck!